 Meat is a great source of protein.
 Chicken, lamb, and beef are great sources of glutamine, and you must include any one of these in your lunch or dinner.
 However, be careful with red meat if you are obese or have a heart problem or high blood pressure.

-Consume chicken breast and lean cuts of beef to get the adequate amount of glutamine.
+Consume 3 oz chicken breast (3.7 g glutamine) and/or 3 oz lean cuts of beef (3.2 g – 4 g glutamine) to get the adequate amount of glutamine.
 Avoid consuming charred meat and have green leafy veggies with meat to balance the diet.

 3. Red Cabbage